OAN Host Fumes After Another Cable Carrier Drops Network: You Know ‘Where You Can Stick It’

 The day after Frontier booted OAN from its lineup, Ball ended the broadcast of his OAN program Real America by reading aloud a viewer’s email complaining about the cable provider’s decision.

 “Can’t believe Frontier really pulled OAN yet allow CNN & MSNBC,” the email began.
 “No freedom of speech?
-We will be cancellling Frontier service in Bradenton, FL.”
+We will be canceling Frontier service in Bradenton, FL.”

 Informing his audience that it was indeed true that Frontier dropped OAN, Ball then proceeded to cast the company with the likes of other carriers that severed ties with the truth-defying channel.